artghieri/A-Introduction-to-Python-3/guide.md

 ### Conventions and Pet Peeves

-According to PEP 8, comments should always be written in complete sentences with a single space between the `#` and the first word of the comment:
+According to PEP 8, comments should be written in complete sentences with a single space between the `#` and the first word of the comment:

 ```python
 # This comment is formatted to PEP 8.